Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/dog-nail-trimming-tools-techniques-home.md

 The quick is the living part of the nail containing blood vessels and nerves.
 It appears as a pink area inside translucent nails and extends from the nail base toward the tip.

 In light-colored nails, you can usually see the pink quick, making it easy to avoid.
-Dark nails present more challenge—the quick isn't visible from the outside, requiring extra caution and technique.
+Dark nails present more challengethe quick isn't visible from the outside, requiring extra caution and technique.

 ### How the quick grows